sgnu/3207sam-nguyen/FileSystem/pseudo.md

 ## Metadata Region: Block Allocation

 There will 256 inodes (ie. 256 files), each of which will comprise of 256 bytes.
-This totals to 65,536 bytes, or 16 blocks.
+This totals to 65,536 bytes, or 16 blocks; however, each inode will have its own block to make the file system's design simpler.
+This means 256 blocks will be used.

 The superblock will use 1 block.